Is Bari Safe for Tourists? What You Should Know Before You Go

 If you need help in Bari

-The emergency number in Italy is 112 for all safety related calls for policy, fire or health emergencies.
-If you have valuable or passport stolen, you can file a report with the police in italy, by locating the nearest policy station (Commissariato di Polizi).
+The emergency number in Italy is 112 for all safety related calls for police, fire or health emergencies.
+If you have valuable or passport stolen, you can file a report with the police in italy, by locating the nearest police station (Commissariato di Polizi).

 Food and Water Safety in Bari

-Bari, like the rest of Italy has strict food safety rule as and most restaurants and cafes adhere to these high hygeine standards.
+Bari, like the rest of Italy has strict food safety rules as most restaurants and cafes adhere to high hygeine standards.
 Nonetheless, when eating street food, make sure you pick somewhere that looks clean and has a high turnover of hot food.

 Travel Tips to Keep Safe in Bari